Skip to content

 • British thermal unit (energy) (BTU)

-Public display name Enter the desired public display name in this field.
+Public display name Enter the public display name in this field.

 Detailed description Add a short description explaining the pricing product’s purpose and key details.

-Start date/End date Defines the start and end date for a pricing product.
+Start date/End date Specify the start and end date for a pricing product.

-4. After entering all mandatory fields in the General section, click the View price configuration button. general_tab
+3. After entering all mandatory fields in the General tab, click the View price configuration button.

-5. The system will redirect to the Price template configuration screen, where you can configure the price method, volume, commodity and basis configurations, and tiers lock configuration. price_template_configuration
+4. The system will redirect to the Price template configuration screen, where you can configure the price method, volume, commodity and basis configurations, and tiers lock configuration.

 Note